 Research and Writing Seminar: Annotated Bibliographies Online

-Take any three (3) of the four (4) seminars to earn credit on your Co-Curricular Record.
+If you take any three (3) of the four (4) seminars you can earn a credit on your Co-Curricular Record.

 - 10:00am - 12:00pm